fabienne-lab/CSI-4142/README.md

 # 2-Dimensional, dimension attributes and measures/facts

-We will have 3  dimensional tables : Location dimension , Company dimension, Job dimension What we want to track in our database is the evolution of the salary range corresponding to a data scientist job type in the companies.
+We will have 3  dimensional tables : Location dimension , Company dimension, Job dimension.
+What we want to track in our database is the evolution of the salary range corresponding to a data scientist job type in the companies.

 Dimensions :